 Chopra rewards herself with a dance to celebrate small accomplishments throughout the day.

 "I put on music and I just dance to a song I love, even if it is for 30 seconds," she says.
-It's a quick little action that sparks optimism and gets her day moving in a better way, she notes.
+It's a quick little action that sparks optimism and gets her day moving, she notes.

 2. Create Something